|

 OneDrive runs periodically in the background, especially when you turn

 on your computer.
-It encrypts your files before sending them to Microsoft’s cloud
+It secures your files with 256-bit AES encryption before sending them to

 OneDrive Pricing Tiers